pipped/Messy-App/replit.md

 **Routing**: Wouter for client-side routing with the following main routes:
 - `/scanner` - RFID tag scanning interface
-- `/wardrobe` - Grid view of all clothing items
+- `/wardrobe` - Grid view of all clothing items with laundry filters
-- `/outfits` - Outfit generation and management
+- `/outfits` - Outfit generation, favorites, and history
-- `/profile` - User statistics and settings
+- `/profile` - Stats dashboard with analytics
-- `/add` - Form to add new clothing items
+- `/add` - Form to add new clothing items with photo upload
-- `/clothing/:id` - Individual clothing item details
+- `/clothing/:id` - Individual clothing item details with laundry toggle

-**State Management**: TanStack Query (React Query) for server state management with infinite stale time and disabled refetching, providing optimistic updates and caching.
+**State Management**: TanStack Query (React Query) for server state management with cache invalidation on mutations.

 **Form Handling**: React Hook Form with Zod schema validation for type-safe form inputs.